 ALS (amyotrophic lateral sclerosis), also known as Lou Gehrig’s disease, is a progressive fatal disease, caused by the loss of motor neurons in the brain and results in the eventual shut down of one’s ability to walk, talk and finally breathe.
 ALS progresses rapidly, killing over half the patients in only three years from the time of diagnosis.
 Alzheimer’s disease presents with a gradual loss of memory, the ability for complex reasoning and decision-making.

 To take on these challenges, Aquinnah has assembled an elite team of award-winning scientists.
 The company’s advancements are built on the ground-breaking work of Co-founder Ben Wolozin, MD, PhD, recipient of the prestigious Zenith Fellows Award and former chairman of the National Institutes of Health Cellular and Molecular Biology Neurodegeneration Study Section.
-Other key team members include Glenn Larsen, co-founder, president and CEO, Bob Carpenter, and Duane Burnett, PhD.
+Other key team members include Glenn Larsen, co-founder, president and CEO, Bob Carpenter, and Travis Wager, PhD.

 In 2016, the London-based New Economy magazine named Aquinnah the Most Innovative Neurodegenerative Research Company.